mcampi111/Shades-of-Green-Unveiling-the-Impact-of-Municipal-Green-Bonds-of-the-Environment/README.md

-# Green-Bond-Performance-with-KPCA-and-CCA
+# Shades of Green: Unveiling the Impact of Municipal Green Bonds of the Environment
-Repository with data and code of the paper "Green Bond Performance and Risk Indicators with KPCA and CCA"
+Repository with data and code of the paper "Shades of Green: Unveiling the Impact of Municipal Green Bonds of the Environment"